WWI Tour: War to End All Wars

 Revisiting the American offensive of autumn 1918, we go to the steeply wooded valley outside of Apremont where the “Lost Battalion,” gained immortality for its epic six-day defense.
 We then go to Chatel Chéhéry where we walk in the very footsteps of Sergeant Alvin C. York, a former conscientious objector, who single handedly killed 20 Germans and captured 132 others.
 Our time in the Argonne concludes at the Musée de Romagne 14-18, a collection of artifacts discovered on the battlefields.
 Following lunch at the museum we will take a short driving tour, visiting sites associated with future president Harry S. Truman and George S. Patton.

 We begin at the American Memorial at Montfaucon, explore the remains of the village destroyed in the fighting, and ascend to the top of the memorial.
 Guests will see the ground fought over during the largest battle in American history.
 From the memorial we go to the Meuse Argonne American Cemetery at Romagnes.
 The largest American cemetery in Europe, we will pay our respects to the 14,246 Americans buried there before heading to Paris.
 On the way we stop in the Forest of Compiegne, where we visit the clearing where, on November 11, 1918, the armistice that brought an end to the fighting was signed.

 DAY 15 Transfer to Paris Airport

 Morning transfer to Charles de Gaulle airport.
-Extra nights available at the group rate in both Brussells pre-tour and Paris post-tour.
+Extra nights available at the group rate in both Brussells and Paris.
 Call us for more details.